Proofs of Proof-of-Stake with Sublinear Complexity: Proof-of-Stake Ethereum Light Clients

 \subsection{Logarithmic Bootstrapping from Bisection Games}

 The construction above requires a bootstrapping light client to download at least one update per period, imposing a linear communication complexity in the life time of the chain.
-To reduce the communication load and complexity, the \optclient and superlight client constructions introduced in Sections~\ref{sec.sequences} and~\ref{sec.bisection} can be applied to PoS Ethereum.
+To reduce the communication load and complexity, the \optclient and superlight client constructions introduced in Secs.~\ref{sec.sequences} and~\ref{sec.bisection} can be applied to Ethereum.

-A bootstrapping superlight client first connects to a few provers, and asks for the Merkle roots of the handover trees (\cf Section~\ref{sec.bisection}).
+A bootstrapping superlight client first connects to a few provers, and asks for the Merkle roots of the handover trees (\cf Sec.~\ref{sec.bisection}).
 The leaf of the handover tree at position $j$ consist of all the public keys of the sync committee of period $j$ concatenated with the period index $j$.
 If all the roots are the same, then the client accepts the sync committee at the last leaf as the most recent committee.
 If the roots are different, the client facilitates bisection games among conflicting provers.
 Upon identifying the first point of disagreement between two trees (\eg, some leaf $j$), the client asks each prover to provide a $\mathsf{LightClientUpdate}$ object to justify the handover from the committee $S^{j-1}$ to $S^j$.
 For this purpose, each prover has to provide a valid update that includes (i) an aggregate signature by $2/3$ of the set $S^{j - 1}$ on an $\mathsf{attested\_header}$, and (ii) the set $S^{j}$ as the next sync committee within the $\mathsf{attested\_header}$.
 Upon identifying the honest prover, and the correct latest sync committee, the client can ask the honest prover about the lastest update signed by the latest sync committe and containing the tip of the chain.